 Bathtub floors extend several inches up the sides of the walls.
 Since there’s no seams low to the ground, there’s no chance for groundwater to leak through.

-For car campers, SUV tents bridge that gap between your car and your tent.
+For car campers, SUV tents bridge the gap between your car and your tent.

-How easy is it to pitch an SUV tent?
+2. How Easy is it to Pitch an SUV Tent? – FAQs

 Setting up an SUV tent is easier than it looks!
 Some rooftop tents are near-instant: pull a few ropes, and presto!
 Instant tent.

-Because a lot of ground SUV tents can be completely disconnected from the vehicle, it’s possible to use it as a standalone tent.
+Because many ground SUV tents can be completely disconnected from the vehicle, it’s possible to use them as a standalone tents.
 Just remember that rooftop tents do not have this ability.

 If possible, look for SUV tents equipped with universal vehicle sleeves.
 Some SUV tents will refer to this function as “adjustable vehicle sleeves.”
 These sleeves have straps that can be reconfigured to fit any width or height of your SUV.

-If these options aren’t available, then you need to first measure your vehicle’s width.
+If these options aren’t available, you must first measure your vehicle’s width.
 Then, pop the trunk to its full height, then measure the distance between the tip of the trunk and the trunk bed.